MicrosoftDocs/azure-dev-docs/articles/java/get-started-intelligent-app-chat.md

 ---
-title: Get started with the ChatGPT + Enterprise data sample in Java
+title: Get started with the enterprise chat app template for Java
 description: Get started with Java and intelligent search across your own data using an Azure OpenAI chat app.
-Easily deploy with Azure Developer CLI. ms.date: 10/25/2023 ms.topic: get-started ms.custom: devx-track-java, devx-track-java-ai
+Easily deploy with Azure Developer CLI.
+This article uses the Azure AI Reference Template sample. ms.date: 10/25/2023 ms.topic: get-started ms.custom: devx-track-java, devx-track-java-ai
 # CustomerIntent: As a Java developer new to Azure OpenAI, I want deploy and use sample code to interact with intelligent app infused with my own business data so that learn from the sample code.
 ---

-# Get started with ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search in Java
+# Get started with the enterprise chat app template for Java

 Deploy and use an intelligent chat app to get answers about employee benefits at a fictitious company with Java.
 The employee benefits chat app is seeded with PDF files including the employee handbook, a benefits document and a list of company roles and expectations.
 By following the instructions in this article, you will: